 Martin Truex Jr. through the years

-2004: Truex burst onto the scene in his first full-time season competing at the NASCAR national series level, capturing a title in what is now the Xfinity Series driving for Dale Earnhardt Incorporated.
+2004: Truex burst onto the scene in his first full-time season competing at the NASCAR national series level, capturing a title in what is now the NASCAR Xfinity Series driving for Dale Earnhardt Inc.

-2004: This year was a big one for Truex in general, as he also made his Monster Energy NASCAR Cup Series debut, starting a pair of races for DEI at Atlanta and Homestead.
+2004: This year was a big one for Truex in general, as he also made his NASCAR Cup Series debut, starting a pair of races for DEI at Atlanta Motor Speedway and Homestead-Miami Speedway.

 2005: Truex followed up his title from the previous season by matching his win total of six en route to his second and final championship in what is now the NASCAR Xfinity Series.

-2006: On the heels of his back-to-back titles, Truex moved up to the Monster Energy NASCAR Cup Series full time the following season, notching a pair of top-five finishes in his rookie campaign for DEI.
+2006: On the heels of his back-to-back titles, Truex moved up to the NASCAR Cup Series full time the next season, notching a pair of top-five finishes in his rookie campaign for DEI.

-2007: Truex's first career win came not too long after, picking up the victory at Dover International Speedway midway through his sophomore season, with 14 top-10s along the way.
+2007: Truex's first career win came not too long after, picking up the victory at Dover International Speedway midway through his sophomore season, with 14 top-10 runs along the way.

-2012: In his third season with Michael Waltrip Racing, Truex Jr. came oh-so-close to his first win with the organization with a runner-up finish at Kansas.
+2012: In his third season with Michael Waltrip Racing, Truex came oh-so-close to his first win with the organization with a runner-up finish at Kansas Speedway.

 2013: Truex finally broke through for the second win of his career, sipping wine in Victory Lane at Sonoma Raceway for Michael Waltrip Racing.

-2014: This year marked a new beginning for Truex, who took a leap of faith to join Furniture Row Racing, a racing team located (way) outside the NASCAR hotbed in the Carolinas ... in Denver, Colorado.
+2014: This year marked a new beginning for Truex, who joined Furniture Row Racing, a racing team located (way) outside the NASCAR hotbed in the Carolinas ... in Denver, Colorado.

 2016: With a fresh alliance with Toyota and Joe Gibbs Racing, Truex and Co. took their speed to another level in 2016, winning four races and notching five poles.

-2017: The most dominant driver all season, Truex parlayed a whopping eight wins -- including the season finale at Miami -- into his first Monster Energy NASCAR Cup Series title.
+2017: The most dominant driver all season, Truex parlayed a whopping eight wins -- including the season finale at Miami -- into his first NASCAR Cup Series title.

-2018: During a late-season championship push, Joe Gibbs Racing announced that Martin Truex Jr. and crew chief Cole Pearn would join the No. 19 team beginning in 2019.
+2018: During a late-season championship push, Joe Gibbs Racing announced Truex and Pearn would join the No. 19 team beginning in 2019.

 Chris Graythen | Getty Images